circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 ## Deployment Keys and User Keys

+**What is a deploy key?**

-When you add a new project,
-CircleCI creates a deployment key on the web-based VCS (GitHub or Bitbucket) for your project.
+When you add a new project, CircleCI creates a deployment key on the web-based VCS (GitHub or Bitbucket) for your project.
+A deploy key is a repo-specific SSH key.
+If you are using Github as your VCS then GitHub has the public key, and CircleCI  stores the private key.
+The deployment key gives CircleCI access to a single repository.
 To prevent CircleCI from pushing to your repository, this deployment key is read-only.

 If you want to push to the repository from your builds, you will need a deployment key with write access (user key).
 The steps to create a user key depend on your VCS.

+**What is a user key?**

+A user key is a user-specific SSH key.
+Your VCS has the public key, and we store the private key.
+Possession of the private key gives the ability to act as that user, for purposes of 'git' access to projects.

 ### Creating a GitHub User Key
 {:.no_toc}